Crunch-io/apidocs-sphinx/source/feature-guide/feature-analyzing.rst

 (``{variable: $variableId})``,
-``{function: f, args: [$variableId, …]}``, &c., after which clients should do what is necessary to arrive at the transformed result — changing element names, orders, etc.
+``{function: f, args: [$variableId, …]}``, &c., after which clients should do what is necessary to arrive at the transformed result — changing element names, re-ordering elements, adding aggregations like subtotals, &c.

 Structure
 ^^^^^^^^^

-A ``transform`` can contain ``elements`` or ``categoriees``, which is an array of target transforms for output-dimension elements.
+A ``transform`` can contain ``elements`` or ``categories``, which is a list of target transforms for output-dimension elements.
 Therefore to create a valid element/category ``transform`` it is generally necessary to make a cube query, inspect the result dimension, and proceed from there.
 For categorical and multiple response variables, elements may also be obtained from the variable entity.

-Transforms are designed for variables that are more stable than not, with element ids that inhere in the underlying elements, such as category or subvariable ids.
-Dynamic elements such as results of ``bin``\ ning a numeric variable, may not be transformed.

 Transformations stored on a variable’s ``view`` are the default transforms for that variable.
-They may be shorter, alternate versions of category names, or contain insertions, described below.
+They may be shorter, alternate versions of category names, or contain insertions, both of which are described below.

+Because transforms rely on category ids to identify categories to transform, the are designed for variables that are more stable than not, with element ids that inhere in the underlying elements, such as category or subvariable ids.
+Dynamic elements such as results of ``bin``\ ning a numeric variable, should not attempt to be transformed.

+Elements or Categories
+^^^^^^^^^^^^^^^^^^^^^^

+An element or category transform can specify a new order of output elements (or categories), new names, and in the future, bases for hypothesis testing, result sorting.
+A ``transform`` has elements that look generally like the dimension's extent, with some optional properties:

+-  **id**: (required) id of the target element/category
+-  **name**: name of new target element/category
+-  **sort**: ``-1`` or ``1`` indicating to sort results descending or ascending by this element
+-  **compare**: ``neq``, ``leq``, ``geq`` indicating to test other rows/columns against the hypothesis that they are ≠, ≤, or ≥ to the present element
+-  **hide**: suppress this element's row/column from displaying at all.
+   Defaults to false for valid elements, true for missing, so that if an element is added, it will be present until a transform with ``hide: true`` is added to suppress it.

 Insertions
 ^^^^^^^^^^

-In addition to transforming the categories or elements already defined on a cube ‘dimension’, it is possible to insert headings and subtotals to the result.
-These ``insertions`` are attached after an ``anchor`` element/category id.
+In addition to transforming the categories or elements already defined on a cube ‘dimension’, it is possible to insert new values like aggregations to the result (currently supported aggregations are subtotals).
+These ``insertions`` are attached after an ``anchor`` element/category id, or at the top or the bottom of the result table.

 Insertions are processed **last**, after renaming, reordering, or sorting elements according to the elements/categories transform specification.
-They are “attached” to their anchor, always following it in the result; or, simply appended to the end of the result.
+They are generally “attached” to their anchor (always following it in the result), or they are pinned to the top or bottom of the result (see below for exceptions to this, including pinning an insertion to the top or bottom of the results).
 If the result is sorted by some column’s value, it may make the most sense to choose to display insertions last, rather than inserting them into a result table because their values will not be considered when sorting the non-inserted elements themselves.
+If there is more than one insertion  with the same anchor, the insertions should be presented in the order they are given in the ``insertion`` list.

 An insertion is defined by an anchor and a name, which will be displayed alongside the names of categories/elements.
 It may also contain ``"function": "subtotal"`` and ``"args": []``, where the array of ``args`` are the category ``id``\ s of elements to combine as “subtotals”.
+If there is no ``function`` and ``args`` specified, the insertion is a header.
+It's name will be displayed in the result table, but there will be no values in the cells.

-Use an anchor of ``top`` to indicate an insertion before other results.
-Use an anchor of ``bottom`` to indicate an insertion after other results.
+Use an anchor of ``top`` to indicate an insertion that should be placed before other results.
+Use an anchor of ``bottom`` to indicate an insertion that should be placed after other results.
 Any anchor that does not match an id in the elements/categories will be included at the end of results.

 Examples
 ^^^^^^^^